 Of the Bamboula [left], Congo, Carabine, Calinda and Juba, the Calinda became the best-documented African dance by White observers.
 They’d remark on the hot, sweaty gyrations of nearly naked bodies keeping rhythm to the musical accompaniments.
 Vodun was said to be at the heart of these dances in Congo Square.
 Marie Laveau, the most powerful voodoo queen and best-known practitioner, led many of these dances.
 Women held powerful positions in the religion and in NOLA society and, like Laveau who conducted the deeper rituals along the banks of St. John’s Bayou and Lake Pontchartrain, selected which aspects of vodun to practice in the open among strangers.

 Congo Square gatherings became quite the gumbo of cultural expression, heightened in the 19th century by the fact that NOLA’s slave marketing had expanded despite the U.S. ending the international trade in 1808.
 Amidst the expansionist ideological fervor of manifest destiny, NOLA had become the nation’s largest slave market in the antebellum South via forced migration; illegal shipments of slaves from the Caribbean; the domestic resale of enslaved Africans to the Mississippi valley; and by becoming the largest exporter of slave-picked cotton.
-This overtly Eurocentric belief held that white settlers were destined to expand across north America and, by extension, the world – promoting and defending US-style democracy.
+Overtly Eurocentric, the central belief of manifest destiny held that white settlers were destined to expand across north America and, by extension, the world – promoting and defending US-style democracy.
 Later labelled “American Exceptionalism,” its three basic programs were: (i) White people and their institutions have special virtues; (ii) The United States has a mission to redeem and remake the world in its own image; and (iii) Accomplishing this goal is America’s duty to god – hence its Manifest Destiny.

 Congo Square thus becomes an ideological crossroads… a spiritual intersection dominated by a culture that reflected the population of enslaved Africans brought to Louisiana.
 Their ability to transform and manifest inclusive, conversational, and democratic arrangements around oral-aesthetic forms – JAZZ, among others – contributed immeasurably as a civilizing influence to America itself.
 No unwelcome impositions, false/inauthentic programs, policing, or Angola State Penitentiary’s required… With UbuNtu (“I am, because we are…”) as her countervailing cultural mandate and modus-operandi, against the greatest odds Africa’s humanizing destiny became manifest here through the Congo Square community of saints.
 From her natal roots to this American wilderness and beyond, the circle of UbuNtu remained unbroken. ❤